Note: This fact sheet series started in April 2017 and was completed in March 2018.

 Prescription drug costs in the United States are increasing, with net spending on pharmaceuticals expected to exceed nearly $400 billion by 2020.
 With patients and taxpayers increasingly shouldering this financial burden, lawmakers have introduced a wide range of policies to address rising pharmaceutical costs.

-In response, Pew’s drug spending research initiative developed a series of fact sheets summarizing many of these proposed policies, touching on topics such as competition, transparency, and Medicare Part B and D reforms.
-They will also evaluate the potential each policy has to manage drug spending and outline key issues for policymakers to consider.
+In response, Pew’s drug spending research initiative developed a series of fact sheets summarizing many of these proposed policies, touching on topics such as competition and Medicare Part B reforms.
+They evaluate the potential each policy has to manage drug spending and outline key issues for policymakers to consider.

 Allowing prescription drugs to be purchased and imported from abroad has the potential to lower health care costs in the U.S. In the short term, patients could access some medicines at lower prices, since brand pharmaceuticals are generally more expensive in the United States than in other high-income countries, in part because some nations have taken steps to limit drug prices.